 Procedure when criminal charges are not filed

 If criminal charges are not filed, the specific reason(s) for declining prosecution shall be set forth in a letter that includes a summary of the facts, a legal analysis and a conclusion of law.
 The decision letter will be sent to the head of the law enforcement agency involved in the incident.

 In accordance with Tennessee law and privacy standards, redactions will be made to exclude lay witness identification, social security numbers, telephone numbers and home addresses.
-Also, the names of officers, investigators and others involved in the case will be redacted by court order.
+Also, the names of officers, investigators and others involved in the case will be redacted.

 Every effort is made by this office to meet with the family of the deceased and explain our decision.